ChloeZ1208/memories_project/README.md

-# memories_project
+# Memories
-A full stack MERN project using React+Redux, Node.js, Express and MongoDB
+A full stack MERN web app where users post and manage their memories, using React+Redux, Node.js, Express and MongoDB.
+## Simulation Setup

+## Demo